jrnold/qss-tidy/docs/probability.md

 n_samp <- 1000
 ```

-Write functions to calculate the mean of a binomial distribution with size, `size`, and probabability, `p`,
+Write functions to calculate the mean of a binomial distribution with size, `size`, and probability, `p`,

 ```r
 binom_mean <- function(size, p) {